 As of 2010, Bank of America resides as the third biggest company in the entire world.
 It would introduce its first credit card in 1958, the BankAmericard to the world.
 BankAmericard would later go on to change its name to Visa oddly enough and BOA now offers 20 credit cards, ranging from rewards to student to gas cards.
 Some of the best cards they are offering these days are:

 BankAmericard Visa Card – 0% APR for 15 months, no annual fee, and free purchase replacement coverage.
-This card offers the lowest APR of all Bank of America credit cards, with rates ranging between 10.99% and 15.99%.
+This card offers the lowest APR of all Bank of America credit cards, with rates ranging between 10.99% and 20.99% variable.

-BankAmericard Cash Rewards – 0% APR for 12 months, no annual fee, and non-expiring rewards.
+BankAmericard Cash Rewards – 0% APR for 12 months, no annual fee, and rewards don’t expire.
 Earn 2% cash back on groceries and 3% cash back on gas, plus 1% cash back everywhere else.
 Get even more rewards by depositing cash back into your bank account.

 BankAmericard Travel Rewards – 0% APR for 12 months, no annual fee, and travel-friendly chip and PIN technology.
 Earn 1.5 rewards points for every $1 spent on the card – 50% more than most rewards programs.

 Disclaimer: This content is not provided or commissioned by the credit card issuer.
 Opinions expressed here are author’s alone, not those of the credit card issuer, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through the credit card issuer Affiliate Program.